- Representation of Saints in Rome and Southern Italy (12th–15th century)

 - Function and aesthetics of textile images in the Late Middle Ages

-Adrian Bremenkamp studied art history, philosophy and archaeology in Berlin and Paris and earned his M.A. degree with a work on the iconography and functionality of the Massacre of the Innocents in fifteenth-century Sienese altarpieces.
+Adrian Bremenkamp studied art history, philosophy and archaeology in Berlin and Paris, and earned his M.A. degree with a work on the iconography and functionality of the Massacre of the Innocents in fifteenth-century Sienese altarpieces.
 Between 2008 and 2010 he has assisted to the realization of the exhibition project fake or feint, sponsored by the Hauptstadtkulturfonds of Berlin.
-Between 2012 and 2016 Adrian Bremenkamp was a doctoral candidate at TOPOI excellence cluster in Berlin.
-His phd-thesis on Early Netherlandish Painting in the Crown of Aragon – Tradition and Translation, supervised by Tanja Michalsky and Wolf-Dietrich Löhr, was defended February 2017 at the Universität der Künste in Berlin.
+From 2012 to 2016, Adrian Bremenkamp was a doctoral candidate at TOPOI excellence cluster in Berlin.
+His phd-thesis – supervised by Tanja Michalsky and Wolf-Dietrich Löhr and defended at the Universität der Künste Berlin in 2017 – was published in 2021 under the title ars nova translata.
+Altniederländische Malerei in Neapel und Aragon.
+In 2017 he took up a post-doctoral position at the Bibliotheca Hertziana, and since 2018 he has been a research assistant in Department III.
+He has taken teaching appointments at the Berlin University of the Arts, Heinrich Heine University in Düsseldorf, the University of Leipzig, and Dartmouth College.